o3de/o3de.org/content/docs/user-guide/remote-content/remote-repository-overview.md

 #### Multiple Gems, Projects or Templates remote repository

-If you intend to have multiple Gems, Projects or Templates in your remote repository there are two approaches.
+If you intend to have multiple Gems, Projects or Templates in your remote repository there are two approaches:

 #### 1. Use `Gems`, `Projects`, and `Templates` subfolders